What a good shepherd taught me about mentoring teens

 Hirelings are...

-hired contract workers (their relationship with sheep is only temporary)
+hired contract workers (their relationship with the sheep is only temporary)

-movers of sheep, not shelterers (so, no nightly wound ministering)
+movers of sheep, not shelterers (no nightly wound tending)

-drivers at the rear with fear (otherwise no sheep would follow them)
+drivers from the rear with fear (otherwise, no sheep would follow them)

-the first to flee when there's danger (terms no longer benefit them)
+the first to flee when there's danger (once terms no longer benefit them)

 Good Shepherds are...

-trusted by sheep (they lead with their voice at the front of the herd)
+trusted by sheep (they lead with their voice at the front)

-willing to lay down their life for their sheep when wolves come
+willing to lay down their life for sheep when wolves come

 Things shepherds do (and don't do) while tending wounds